FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/select-vs-ifelse.md

 ## Key Points to Remember

 - All operations take place on encrypted data, so the actual values and comparison results stay concealed
-- Using traditional `if..else` on encrypted data might result in **unexpected behaviour** and leak information
+- Using traditional `if...else` on encrypted data might result in **unexpected behavior** and leak information
 - The `select` function is the only way to handle conditional execution in FHE without leaking information

 ## Common Use Cases